top of page

 QB | INDIANA | 6’5 | 223

-Strengths: Rourke is a big QB with an NFL frame.
-He’s had very solid production in college.
-Rourke is accurate, mechanically sound, and does a nice job at going through his progressions.
-He’s able to win from the pocket, an absolute must in today’s NFL Weaknesses: Rourke is an older prospect and doesn’t add much athletic value.
-His arm talent is adequate, but not great Bottom Line: In a weak QB class, Rourke is a pro-ready option who can outperform his pick value.
+Strengths: Rourke is a big quarterback with an NFL-ready frame.
+He’s been highly productive at the college level.
+Rourke is fairly accurate with solid mechanics and does a nice job progressing through his reads.
+He’s capable of winning from the pocket—an absolute must in today’s NFL.
+Weaknesses: Rourke is an older prospect and doesn’t bring much athletic upside.
+His arm talent is adequate but not special.
+He also played through an ACL tear in 2024.
+Bottom Line: In a weak quarterback class, Rourke is a pro-ready option who could outperform his draft slot, but he comes with some limitations.

 Aidan O'Connell